The sheaves--spectrum adjunction: (Co)idempotent algebras and smashing (co)localizations

 Then we introduce their dual concepts in \cref{ss:c}:

 We see in \cref{ss:ce} that in the stable case, these six posets are isomorphic.
 We also see that there is yet another presentation of this poset via ideals.
-However, note again that in the (presentable) unstable situation what is important is coidempotent objects.
+However, note again that in the (presentable) unstable situation what matters are coidempotent objects.